A TEAM of scholars is to announce tomorrow that they believe the lead books uncovered in Jordan in 2011 are genuine.

 The current Jordanian authorities have been unimpressed by Mr Elkington’s account of the books.
 Similar lead books have been reported in Cairo, Libya, and elsewhere, and several have appeared for sale online.
 Many have been sold as tourist souvenirs, some of them obvious forgeries.
 A commonly told story is that they were found by a grandfather in a cave.

-This dismissal of the books is being challenged by a group of nine scholars, assembled two years ago with the purpose of deciding whether the books were worthy of further study.
-The group includes two emeritus professors of biblical studies, three former presidents of the Society for Old Testament Study, linguists, and metallurgists.
+This dismissal of the books is about to be challenged by a group of nine scholars, assembled two years ago with the purpose of deciding whether the books were worthy of further study.
+The group includes two emeritus professors of biblical studies, three former presidents of the Society for Old Testament Study, linguists, and a metallurgists.
 They worked independently of Mr Elkington, and their work was hampered by copyright disputes over his images of the books.

 The chairman of the evaluation panel is Robert Hayward, Professor Emeritus of Hebrew at the University of Durham.
 One member is Dr Margaret Barker, who was asked to look into the books by the former Archbishop of Canterbury Lord Williams.